 Once applications are scored, selections are then made from the top ranking applicants.
 The jury seeks to select a variety of applicants to represent an equal assortment of craft mediums.

 Creating and connecting communities is a strong value of Halifax Crafters.
 A small percentage of crafters are accepted from out of province.
-However, we maintain a ratio of at least 80% of crafters from within Nova Scotia and a maximum of 20% from out of province.
+For the spring virtual show, 100% of the crafters will be from Nova Scotia.

 Late applications will not be considered

-All applicants will be notified of the jury’s decision by mid-September for Winter Market Applications and early March for Spring Market Applications.
+All applicants will be notified of the jury’s decision by mid- September for Winter Market Applications and Mid May for Spring Virtual Market Applications.
 As Halifax Crafters is a volunteer run organization, jury members are not able to give feedback on individual applications.